--h,help Print help text to standard output and exit. -b,binary-output Print the program result in the binary output format.
-The default is human-readable text, which is very slow. -D,debugging Perform possibly expensive internal correctness checks and verbose logging.
-Implies $-L$. -e,entry-point=FUN The entry point to run.
-Defaults to main. -L,log Print various low-overhead logging information to stderr while running. -n,no-print-result Do not print the program result. -r,runs=NUM Perform NUM runs of the program.
-With $-t$, the runtime for each individual run will be printed.
+-b, --binary-output Print the program result in the binary output format.
+The default is humanreadable text, which is very slow.

+-D, --debugging Perform possibly expensive internal correctness checks and verbose logging.
+Im-

+-e, --entry-point=FUN The entry point to run.
+Defaults to main.

+-L, --log Print various low-overhead logging information to stderr while running.

+-n, --no-print-result Do not print the program result.

+-r, --runs=NUM Perform NUM runs of the program.
+With -t, the runtime for each individual run will be printed.
 Additionally, a single leading warmup run will be performed (not counted).
-Only the final run will have its result written to stdout. -t,write-runtime-to=FILE Print the time taken to execute the program to the indicated file, an inte- gral number of microseconds.
+Only the final run will have its result written to stdout.

+-t, --write-runtime-to=FILE Print the time taken to execute the program to the indicated file, an integral number of microseconds.